cnnrrss/ten-x-coder/frameworks/aws/KinesisProducerLibrary.md

 - **Batching of records**: refers to performing a single action on multiple items instead of repeatedly performing the action on each individual item.
 Supports two types of batching:
     - **Aggregation**: Storing multiple records within a single Kinesis Data Streams record
     - **Collection**: Using the API operation PutRecords to send multiple Kinesis Data Streams records to one or more shards in your Kinesis data stream.

+#### TTL

+This setting is useful if your application cannot or does not wish to tolerate late records.

+**RecordMaxBufferedTime**: increase time-to-live (ttl) on records if they could not be inserted after RecordMaxBufferedTime.